The Members of Accel Transmatic Limited

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The Company has not accepted any deposit from public and as such no amount on accountof principal or interest on deposits from public was outstanding as on the date of thebalance sheet.
-REPORT ON CORPORATE GOVERNANCE:
+The Company has not accepted any deposits from public and as such no amount on accountof principal or interest on deposits from public was outstanding as on the date of thebalance sheet.

 A Report on Corporate Governance on compliance with the conditions of CorporateGovernance as stipulated under Clause 49 of the Listing Agreement is provided in AnnexureV to the Report.

 Your company's quality policy is to enhance customer satisfaction through continuedimprovement of skills processes and technologies.
-During the year the company continuedto invest in technologies infrastructure and processes in order to keep our qualitymanagement systems updated
+During the year the company continuedto invest in technologies infrastructure and processes in order to keep our qualitymanagement systems updated.

 The Board of Directors would like to clarify as below regarding "emphasismatter" expressed by the auditors in their report annexed with this Annual Report.

 1. The Company continued to incur losses during the period under review due to variousreasons like lack of viable service orders interest cost on the borrowings made forinvestments in fixed assets and delays in monetizing the assets due to market slowdown foranimated content.
-The management is confident of sustaining the operations and recoveringthe investments made in the business
+The management is con dent of sustaining the operations and recoveringthe investments made in the business

 2. The promoters have lent funds to sustain the operations during the years theCompany incurred losses.
 These amount have been shown under current liabilities and hencethe mismatch between current assets and current liabilities.
 The holding company hasalready converted Rs.
 5 Cr out of these funds into cumulative preference shares tostrengthen the equity base of the company and also to improve the current ratio